madbitloman/city-bikes-pipe/README.md

 | Tableau             | 10                           |
 | Airflow             | 2.0                          |

+Apache Airlfow was installed on EC2 instance and can be acessed on ec2-44-195-93-188.compute-1.amazonaws.com
 ![Screen Shot 2022-07-24 at 9 20 24 PM](https://user-images.githubusercontent.com/9925727/180692308-5033d44b-c454-405e-b694-46d2c37e8b70.png)

 What to do next?